 the New Covenant liberates men from the burden of keeping the Law by planting it directly in their hearts so that the Law works in a practical way by itself

 The law has not changed one iota!
 And if I’m not mistaken, heaven and earth are still there.
 Matthew 5:18

 Old wine in old wineskins and new wine in new wineskins: the old wine was none other than the letter engraved in stones, the one that kills.
 New wine, on the other hand, is the one that is spiritual and engraved in the heart and that is bringing life.

 the Messiah is greater than the Law.
-So whoever is in him is above the Law with him
+So whoever is in him is above the Law as well

-and his judgment does not reach us, so we are no longer under the law; indeed.
+together with Him and its judgment does not reach us, so we are no longer under the law; indeed.
 Nevertheless, until the world has passed, everything continues to work according to the Law.

 The old covenant was to the new what Hagar was to Sarah, what the slave is to the free woman, what Mount Sinai is to Zion, and what Moses is to the Messiah.
 Likewise,

 the stone tablets were the prefiguration of these two tongues of fire

 which appeared above the heads of the disciples at Shavuot (Pentecost) in order to penetrate and engrave themselves definitively in their hearts.